thejimmylin/fortirestapiusage/README.md

 # fortirestapiusage
-Python module about wrapped FortiOS REST API usages.
+A Python module about wrapped FortiOS REST API usages.

 > For FortiOS, FortiGate firewall.